More results...

 These fields determine whether a student qualifies for graduation:

-- Max num of Credits: Sets a ceiling for the number of credits a student can take within this Curriculum.
+• Max num of Credits: Maximum number of credits allowed within the Curriculum.

-- Distinction mark: Threshold mark for achieving graduation with distinction.
+• Distinction mark: Minimum mark for achieving graduation with distinction.

-- Distinction GPA mark: GPA level needed to graduate with distinction.
+• Distinction GPA mark: GPA required for graduation with distinction.

-- Distinction mark of required Subject: A higher threshold grade for a key subject that distinguishes honors graduates.
+• Distinction mark of required Subject: A higher threshold grade for a key subject used in honors evaluation.

 Define the constraints for students who self-enroll online:

-- Allowed credits per enrolment Period: The maximum credits a student can take during a single (enrollment) period.
+• Allowed credits per enrollment Period: The maximum credits a student can take during a single enrollment period.

 Certifications Setup